Private mental capacity assessments in London & the Home Counties

 Trust Dr. Pather for your Private Mental Capacity Assessment

 Dr. Pather works with people across London and the Home Counties to provide expert assessments.
-As a doctor and with a medical law degree, she is perfectly placed to provide advice that meets legal standards and to support families through what can often be a difficult time.
+As an experienced doctor with a medical law degree, she is perfectly placed to provide advice that meets legal standards and to support families through what can often be a difficult time.